HoudiniGraphql/houdini/README.md

 npx houdini generate --pull-schema
 ```

+I know this sounds like a huge burden but we have plans for removing this step from the developer experience, it's just not ready yet.

 ## 📄&nbsp;Config File

 All configuration for your houdini application is defined in a single file that is imported by both the runtime and the